 Supporting fast-growing Tech Companies And empowering LGBTQIA+ BIPOC talent

-WeAreMarsha is a talent sourcing service provider, strategically created to bridge the gap between fast-growing tech companies and LGBTQIA+ BIPOC talents.
+WeAreMarsha is your trusted talent sourcing partner, created to bridge the gap between fast-growing tech companies and LGBTQIA+ BIPOC talent.

 Research has consistently demonstrated that marginalized communities, including but not limited to trans, queer, and gender non-conforming BIPOC (Black, Indigenous and People of Colour) talent, continue to face significant challenges in accessing employment, as well as career and educational opportunities in general.
 Despite corporate DEI initiatives, systemic barriers still prevail.